21 April 2026

-We are pleased to announce the six recipients of the HAPAX artist and curator commissions who are currently making new work for our next issue, to be published in Winter 2025.
-Following a call-out for submissions of interest, the editors have selected five artists and one curator to create their photographic feature with us on the pages of our next HAPAX Magazine:
+We are pleased to announce the recipients of the next HAPAX artist and curator commissions who are currently making new work for our next issue, to be published in Autumn 2026.
+Following our free call-out for submissions of interest, the editors have selected the following artists and curators to create their photographic features with us on the pages of our next HAPAX Magazine:

 Duncan Wooldridge is an artist, writer and curator, and is Reader in Photography at the School of Digital Arts, Manchester School of Art, MMU.
-He is the author of 'To Be Determined: Photography and the Future' (SPBH/Mack) and the co-editor of Writer Conversations and Photobook Conversations (both published by 1000 Words) and the co-editor, with Lucy Soutter, of 'The Routledge Companion to Global Photographies' (Routledge).
-He lives and works in Manchester. duncanwooldridge.com
+He is the author of 'To Be Determined: Photography and the Future' (SPBH/Mack), the editor of the forthcoming ‘Written Down / Written Up: Collected Writings of John Hilliard’ (Mack) and the co-editor of Writer Conversations and Photobook Conversations (both published by 1000 Words) and 'The Routledge Companion to Global Photographies' (Routledge).
+He lives and works in Manchester.

 Notes: